lsst-sqre/safir/docs/user-guide/uws/create-a-service.rst

 The Safir UWS library must be initialized when the application starts, and requires some additional FastAPI middleware and error handlers.
 These need to be added to :file:`main.py`.

-First, initialize the UWS application in the ``lifespan`` function:
+First, initialize and shut down the UWS application in the ``lifespan`` function:

 .. code-block:: python
    :caption: main.py